codingguy1/Pacemaker/DCM_group#18/README.md

 # Pacemaker
-DCM Requirments Assignment 1:
+Procedure to run the project:
+1. Include the required libary: pyqt6, pyserial
+2. run the main_window.py

+Assignment 1 Feature:
-1. (Done!)
-Develop an interface that includes a welcome screen, including the ability to register a new user (name and password), and to login as an existing user.
-A maximum of 10 users should be allowed to be stored locally
+1. An interface that includes a welcome screen, including the ability to register a new user (name and password), and to login as an existing user.
+A maximum of 10 users allowed to be stored locally.
-2. (Done!)
-The user interface shall be capable of utilizing and managing windows for display of text and graphics
+2. Windows for display of text and graphics and processing input buttons.
-3. (Done!)
-The user interface shall be capable of processing input buttons.

-4. (Done!)
-Parameters Section
+3. Parameters Section
-The user interface shall be capable of displaying all programmable parameters for review and modification.
-What we need to do only for this assignment1: Make provision for storing programmable parameter data for checking inputs
+Make provision for storing programmable parameter data for checking inputs
-    Parameters:
     Lower Rate Limit,
     Upper Rate Limit,
     Atrial Ampli-tude,